 Innovation and discovering trends are big factors in promoting financial recovery and stability in Canadian agriculture.

 Farm shows - from regional commodity business meetings to major farm equipment events - are valuable sources of ideas and trend discoveries.
-But restrictions on large indoor gatherings because of COVID-19 precautions offers an opportunity to find new ways of promoting ideas.

 More social media

-The in-person networking typically done by producers is now replaced largely by online interactions.
-The Canadian agricultural sector – especially individual farmers – have a strong, dynamic social media community.
+The Canadian agricultural sector — especially individual farmers — have a strong, dynamic social media community.
 It pivoted slightly in the spring of 2020.

 “Social media over the last five years or so has blossomed in agriculture, and I think this probably will accelerate that trend,” says Tyler Fulton, a board member with the Canadian Cattlemen’s Association.

 With the reduction of in-person presentations, the Internet is also relied on for more information.

 “I think there has been a big move to provide content online,” says Vanessa Stockbrugger, founder of Womencents.

 Many major events have transitioned to virtual ones.